finopsfoundation/framework/_capabilities/forecasting.md

 Accurate financial forecasting depends on an organization's other [FinOps Capabilities](https://www.finops.org/framework/capabilities/) also being robust in order to provide accurate data as input.
 For example, a foundational element of this capability is the ability to fully categorize and allocate cloud costs.

+There is a potential gap between engineers, finance, and procurement where finance has financial reporting responsibilities, and procurement has accounting responsibilities, and both need assistance from engineers and leadership to meet these obligations.

 When Finance, Engineering, and Executives build models to forecast cloud spend reliably and accurately, cloud cost forecasting will inform investment and operational decisions to accelerate an organization's growth.